 In addition to such sector-specific exemptions and treatment, the AML itself provides some exemptions.
-For example, article 21 of the AML provides that "conduct exercising intellectual property rights "is exempted from the AML.
-However, an abuse of IP that harms the relevant market is not regarded as "conduct exercising intellectual property rights" and is sanctioned under the AML.
-(See the Guidelines for the Use of Intellectual Property as of 21 January 2016.)
+For example, article 21 of the AML provides that 'conduct exercising intellectual property rights' is exempted from the AML.
+However, an abuse of IP which harms the relevant market is not regarded as 'conduct exercising intellectual property rights' and is sanctioned under the AML.
+(See the Guidelines for the Use of Intellectual Property.)

-Article 23, paragraph 4 of the AML provides an exemption for some literary and musical works from the prohibition on resale maintenance of products, one of the categories of unfair trade practice.
-It is generally understood that such exemption only applies to newspapers, books, magazines, phonograph records and music CDs but does not apply to e-books.
+Article 23, paragraph 4 of the AML provides an exemption for some literary and musical works from the prohibition on resale maintenance, one of the categories of unfair trade practice.
+It is generally understood that such exemption only applies to newspapers, books, magazines, phonograph records and music CDs.